-What we are calling, for the moment and through metaphor, narrative perspective-in other words, the second mode of regulating information, arising from the choice (or not) of a restrictive "point of view"-is, of all the questions having to do with narrative technique, the one that has been most frequently studied since the end of the nineteenth century, with indisputable critical results, like Percy Lubbock's chapters on Balzac.
-Flaubert, Tolstoy, or James, or Georges Blin's chapter on "restrictions of field" in Stendhal.
-39 However, to my mind most of the theoretical works on this subject (which are mainly classifications) suffer from a regrettable confusion between what I call here mood and voice, a confusion between the question who is the character whose point of view orients the narrative perspective? and the very different question who is the narrator? --- or, more simply, the question who sees? and the question who speaks?
+What we are calling, for the moment and through metaphor, narrative perspective-in other words, the second mode of regulating information, arising from the choice (or not) of a restrictive "point of view"-is, of all the questions having to do with narrative technique, the one that has been most frequently studied since the end of the nineteenth century, with indisputable critical results, like Percy Lubbock's chapters on Balzac, Flaubert, Tolstoy, or James, or Georges Blin's chapter on "restrictions of field" in Stendhal.
+39 However, to my mind most of the theoretical works on this subject (which are mainly classifications) suffer from a regrettable confusion between what I call here mood and voice, a confusion between the question who is the character whose point of view orients the narrative perspective? and the very different question who is the narrator? -or, more simply, the question who sees? and the question who speaks?
 We will return later to this apparently obvious but almost universally disregarded distinction.
-Thus Cleanth Brooks and Robert Penn Warren proposed in 1943, under the term focus of narration-which they explicitly (and very happily) proposed as an equivalent to "point of view"---a four-term typology, summed up in the table below.40
+Thus Cleanth Brooks and Robert Penn Warren proposed in 1943, under the term focus of narration-which they explicitly (and very happily) proposed as an equivalent to "point of view"-a four-term typology, summed up in the table below.40 internal analysis of events Outside observation of events Narrator as a character in the story Main character tells his story Minor character tells main character's story Narrator not a character in the story 4.
+Analytic or omniscient author tells story 3.
+Author tells story as observer

-38RH I. 51/P I. 67-68.
+38RH I, 51/P I, 67-68.

-Now, it is obvious that only the vertical demarcation relates to "point of view" (inner or outer), while the horizontal bears on voice (the identity of the narrator), with no real difference in point of view between 1 and 4 (let us say Adolphe and Armance)
+Now, it is obvious that only the vertical demarcation relates to "point of view" (inner or outer), while the horizontal bears on voice (the identity of the narrator), with no real difference in point of view between 1 and 4 (let us say Adolphe and Armanoe)